 Since its inception in 2013, the Shrimps brand has become famous for its creative faux fur designs and patterns.
 The brand continues to pursue technological processes to improve the sustainability of its products.

 House of Fluff uses materials that are eco-friendly while maintaining a luxurious feel and look.
-They use dyes naturally derived from plant barks, flowers, and berries.
+They use dyes naturally derived from plant bark, flowers, and berries.

 Faux furs are cruelty-free, eliminating all unhealthy practices on animals.
 It is versatile and can be dyed in different colors, allowing designers to explore their creativity, unlike real furs.